The Best & Cheapest Tax Software for 2023: Top Tax Prep Comparison Review

 All filers

-Free Federal Scope Limited To:Simple federal tax returns only.
-Basic federal 1040 with some additional forms.
-See product description for details.Simple federal tax returns only.
-Basic federal 1040 with some additional forms.
-See product description for details.Simple federal tax returns only.
-Basic federal 1040 with some additional forms.
-See product description for details.Simple federal tax returns only.
-Basic federal 1040 with some additional forms.
+Free Federal Scope Limited To:Simple form 1040 and limited credits only.
+See product description for details.Simple form 1040 and limited credits only.
+See product description for details.Simple form 1040 and limited credits only.
+See product description for details.Simple form 1040 and limited credits only.
 See product description for details.All forms, with a few exclusions.
 Cash App Taxes excluded forms

-Ability to Have a Tax Pro Review Your Return Online & Submit:Yes, with "Tax Pro Review" versionsYes, with "Live Full Service" versionsNoNoNoNo
+Ability to Have a Tax Pro Review Your Return Online & File:Yes, with "Tax Pro Review" versionsYes, with "Live Full Service" versionsNoNoNoNo

 Office Locations:YesNoNoNoNoNo